Awesomeplayer165/PillboxView/README.md

  or failure with a red x ![IMG_72EF15491E30-1](https://user-images.githubusercontent.com/70717139/147837825-ce3c8894-f68c-4a08-94a8-38f3d5586fea.jpeg)
 - Animates between images and frames for clean effect

+> The repo of a complete example app can be found [here](https://github.com/Awesomeplayer165/PillboxView-Example/)

 ## Quick Start

 ### Asynchronous Task